Spiritual Infrastructure of the Future

 How We're Exploring the Question

-We do this work in three main areas: scholarly research, public-facing programming accessible to all, and building pipelines to professional leadership.
+This project has three parts: scholarly research, public-facing programming, and building pipelines to professional leadership.
 Learn more below.

 Research

-This project will advance public knowledge and understanding of the spiritual infrastructure of the future by sharing its findings through both legacy and new media.
+This project will expand public knowledge about the religious and spiritual landscapes by sharing its findings through legacy and new medium including traditional news ... learn more.

 Professional Pipelines